 In the 20th century, Apple catered primarily to the home computer market, selling products which, although coming with a premium price tag were still affordable for the mass market.

-In the 21st century, following Jobs' re-branding of Apple Computers Inc. to Apple Inc., Apple has focused increasingly on the consumer electronics, with the iPod, the iPhone and the iPad becoming flagship products.
+In the 21st century, following Jobs' re-branding of Apple Computers Inc. to Apple Inc., Apple has focused increasingly on consumer electronics, with the iPod, the iPhone, and the iPad becoming flagship products.
 They continue to cater to the premium end of this market.

-Apple maintains its strong relationship with its customers through offering phone and web-chat based customer service channels, in addition to providing in-person assistance at their various stores worldwide.
+Apple maintains its strong relationship with its customers by offering phone and web-chat-based customer service channels, in addition to providing in-person assistance at its various stores worldwide.

 While home computer sales comprised the majority of revenue for most of Apple's history, in the last decade, this has changed as Apple has focussed on smaller consumer electronics.
-The sale of iPhones typically generates between 30-50% of the company's revenues each quarter, and is these days consistently their biggest earner.
+For FY 2022, the sale of iPhones generated between 40-60% of the company's revenues and is consistently their biggest earner.

 It worked really hard to maintain the quality standard and never compromised on it even if the sales fluctuated.

-The user friendly interface, attractive updates, excellent customer service never let Apple’s presence fade away despite the extravagant costs.
+The user-friendly interface, attractive updates, and excellent customer service never let Apple’s presence fade away despite the extravagant costs.

-Apple also works on its advertising strategy, launching exciting ads which ultimately make it the talk of the industry.
+Apple also works on its advertising strategy, launching exciting ads that ultimately make it the talk of the industry.
 Whether the reputation is positive or negative, Apple makes sure that it does not let the popularity descend.
-This constant adaptation, perseverance is what makes it sit on the Trillion dollar throne.
+This constant adaptation and perseverance is what makes it sit on the trillion-dollar throne.